eininu/seo-server-old/README.md

         listen [::]:80;
 }
 ```
+  where instead 0.0.0.0 use your server ip address

 - by command `sudo nano /etc/nginx/nginx.conf` change param `user` to your username (for me its `ein`)
 - `sudo nginx -t` # to check if config have some troubles
 - `sudo systemctl restart nginx` # reboot nginx